cassioneri/calendar/README.md

 [last_day_of_month](https://quick-bench.com/q/3JTVUY8rBBMxPgfdzkh30DwUaXI): NeriSchneider is 3.1x
 faster than Boost and 1.1x faster than libc++.

-[to_rata_die](https://quick-bench.com/q/uwkg8IoTCpX7dK8sAHiglfoZXiU): NeriSchneider is 3.2x faster
-than ReingoldDershowitz, 2x faster than glibc, 1.8x faster than .NET, 2.3x faster than Hatcher, 2.2x faster than FliegelFlandern, 1.7x faster than Boost, 1.7x faster than libc++ and 1.5x faster than Baum.

-[to_date](https://quick-bench.com/q/A1iZvi5Zl8aEmn05bhZ6a0zuxRU): NeriSchneider is 6.7x faster than
-ReingoldDershowitz, 6.1x faster than glibc, 3.4x faster than .NET, 2.8x faster than Hatcher, 3.4x faster than FliegelFlandern, 2.6x faster than Boost, 2.2x faster than libc++ and 1.5x faster than Baum.

-**Disclaimer**: Benchmarks above compare implementations as of 2020-May-02.
-They might have been slightly edited to get: (a) consistent function signatures; (b) storage types (for years, months, days and day counts) closer to C++20 requirements; (c) consistent epoch (unix time 1970-Jan-01).
+**Disclaimer**: Benchmarks above show a single run and YMMV.
+They compare implementations as of 2020-May-02 which might have been slightly edited to get: (a) consistent function signatures; (b) cpnsistent storage types (for years, months, days and day counts) closer to C++20 requirements; (c) consistent epoch (unix time 1970-Jan-01).
 Some originals deal with date and time but the variants used here work on dates only.

 Tests show correctness and compliance with the C++ Standard, that is, `to_rata_die` and `to_date` are strictly increasing 1-to-1 maps between dates in [-32768-Jan-01, 32767-Dec-31] and day counts in